yanamlnk/gradle-notes/contents/4-gradle-project/README.md

 ## Basic structure

-After you used command `gradle init`, the project is created with the structure as below:
+After you used command `gradle init`, the project is created with the following structure:

 ```
 .